jjmain/FLIQ_Challenge_ClassiqDuQIS/README.md

-## This repository is a collaborative work originally started by @Hemishahuja.
-I contributed to this project and uploaded it here for personal portfolio and archiving purposes.
+## This repository was originally hosted on @Hemishahuja’s GitHub as part of a team project.
+As a contributing member of the team, I uploaded it here for personal portfolio and archiving purposes.

 # Quantum Phase Classification